adamsxs/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> I installed Python 3 because it's the recommended version, and because it has many improvments over Python 2.
+>> I installed Python 3 because it's the recommended version and it contains useful features not present in Python 2.

 ### Q2.
 Which Python Version Installed